zzyy0929/Codes-for-RiskSeq-TKDE/README.md

 For the contract of SIP dataset, we apologize for its temporal unavailability due to the contract.

 You can download this notebook as well as the well-organized dataset for training and testing.
 The toy example for visualization is in AAAI2020-RiskOracle Respository.
-If you find this work interesting, please find the citation of these two papers (AAAI and TKDE) as below.
+If you find this work interesting and helpful to your work, please find the citation of these two papers (AAAI and TKDE) as below.
 Thank you very much.
 Any question you can email to zzy0929@mail.ustc.edu.cn